 When it comes to managing your energy, guest blogger Dr. Heidi Hanna shares the top five energy pitfalls among top performers – and how to avoid them.

-Having worked with financial advisors for nearly a decade, I’ve seen a lot of stress and burnout.
-Sometimes, in the daily grind of being an advisor, bad habits can sneak up on us.
+Having worked with financial professionals for nearly a decade, I’ve seen a lot of stress and burnout.
+Sometimes, in the daily grind of being a professional, bad habits can sneak up on us.
 Fortunately, with the right mind-set, even the worst habits can be overcome.

 As part of my practice in integrative neuroscience and holistic wellness, I’ve identified the top five energy pitfalls among top performers – and what you can do to avoid them.